 Finally: if I speak to you again in a year's time, what is the best project/movement/question that you look back on?

-I would like to work for an organisation where they are facing a change.
-Something they find difficult to deal with, varying from commercial to social factors.
-I would then like to help them deal with it on various levels, so that they can give their own answer and make a success of it.
+I would like to work for an organisation where they are facing a change and challenges with regards to business transformation.
+I would like to help them deal with it on various levels, so that they can give their own answer and make a success of it.
 I want employees to become aware of their talents, strengths and potential in such a way that they can effectively contribute to the organisation's challenge.
-Then, in addition to sound, a melody will also emerge, an interplay of what everyone can contribute.
-We are going to ensure that employees are given room to get going with creative ideas, or to experiment and explore what will help them towards their goals.
-In the metaphor of music: If you always hit the same notes, you hear a lot of the same.
+We are going to ensure that employees are involved and share their creative ideas, or to experiment and explore what will help them towards their goals.
+In the metaphor of music: If you always hit the same notes, you hear the same thiinhgs you did before.
 Sometimes a change requires the same notes in a different composition, or perhaps it requires you to expand your sound register.
 That is a discovery and a learning process.
-It is not only about skills or behaviour, but also about daring to look at the situation differently.
+It is not only about skills or behaviour, but also about the courage to take a look at the situation differently.
 We go through that process together.
-I think it would be cool to contribute to that process and result, a new melody in the organization.
+I would love to contribute to that process and result, a new melody in the organization.